 Cashback credit cards pay you back a proportion of what you spend each time you use them.

 How much?
 The top cards pay 5% cashback for the first three months.
-It's also possible to get 3% for petrol/transport and 1% for supermarkets.

 How do I do it?
 For updated best buys, see the Top Cashback Cards guide.